Discharge After Delivery

 1) Use of the health facilities’ records: If you know that the health facilities keep records on how many hours / days after the delivery were women discharged and if you trust these records, use them for calculating the indicator’s value.

-2) Conduct a quantitative survey among a representative sample of women who in the past six months delivered at the target health facilities.
+2) Conduct a quantitative survey among a representative sample of women who delivered at the target health facilities in the past six months.
 The facilities can help you to find these women (avoid using a general survey among women of reproductive age, as it is likely to result in a very small number of respondents).